diogo-aos/CarND-Semantic-Segmentation/README.md

 ```

-A `main2.py` file was developed to make it easier to
+A `main2.py` file was developed to make it easier to test the model on different stages of the training.
+From 20 epochs, the model is saved every 10 epochs.
+A `process.py` file receives models from a given architecture and videos to be processed.

 ## Parameters